Total Credits: 2.5 including 2.5 AOA Category 1-A

-Note: AAPO members are eligible for a discount on co-sponsored courses (Peds OMT for the Busy PCP and What About Tongues Ties?)
-Members can receive 100% off one course, or 50% off both if registered for at the same time.
+Note: AAPO members are eligible for a 50% discount on this course: Peds OMT for the Busy PCP.
 Please contact email@example.com to receive discount code.

 The activity will address osteopathic clinicians’, as well as other practicing clinicians’, needs to improve knowledge, competence and/or performance for the treatment of pediatric patients by leveraging the principles of osteopathic medicine.

 OMT is often underutilized for pediatric patients and many primary care practitioners struggle to integrate OMT into their busy practices.
 This on-demand webcast will offer participants the opportunity to review several techniques that can be quickly and efficiently incorporated into busy clinics.
 Drs.
 Tobey and Wolf will also share their tips for how they incorporated OMT into their general practices, including a review of appropriate documentation, coding, and billing.
 The course will cover several common pediatric complaints, including otitis media, sinusitis, constipation, pneumonia, and asthma, and how to incorporate OMT with each of these concerns.